 Josh is a member of the Association of Certified Biblical Counselors.
 He has a passion to see Christ’s children grow through biblical teaching, preaching, and counseling.

 Conley Owens is a software engineer by day, but hopes one day to do the work of a pastor full-time.
-He is the husband of one wife and the father of six children.
-He enjoys cooperative games, couch surfing, casual skateboarding, and other questionable activities.
+He is the husband of one wife and the father of seven children.
+He enjoys cooperative games, couch surfing, casual skateboarding, and other peculiar activities.
 He has been a member of SVRBC since 2010, and a pastor since 2019.

 Conley was saved at an early age when he learned that blaming others for his sins didn’t actually fix anything.
 Instead, he trusted in the sacrificial death of Jesus Christ and found true forgiveness.
 He discovered Reformed theology in college after accidentally getting involved with a cult and realizing he needed a better grasp on what the Bible teaches to keep such things from happening again.

-Conley holds an MDiv from The North American Reformed Seminary and is pursuing a doctorate through Forge Theological Seminary.
+Conley holds an MDiv from The Log College & Seminary and is pursuing a doctorate through Forge Theological Seminary.
 Additionally, he is attempting to publish a book on the ethics of ministry fundraising.